Social Icons

 Directed by Kirk DeMicco and Chris Sanders

 The plot is about change and people’s failure to accept it.
-The Croods are a caveman family that has managed to survive the harsh conditions that they live in, only because they believe that to be curious or to desire change is to desire death.
+The Croods are a caveman family that has managed to survive the harsh conditions they live in, only because they believe that to be curious or to desire change is to desire death.

 The Matrix (1999)